Vanaheimr/Styx/README.md

 Pipes.NET is a reimplementation of the [Pipes](http://github.com/tinkerpop/pipes) library for Java provided by [Tinkerpop](http://tinkerpop.com).

 Please read the [NOTICE](/ahzf/pipes.NET/blob/master/NOTICE) file for further credits.

+#### Contribution

+If you want to help or contribute source code to this project, please use the Apache 2.0 License.
+The coding standards can be found by reading the code ;)